CoderzHub1/aura/README.md

 # 🌟 Aura – Your Smart AI Home Assistant

-**Aura** is a tech-powered AI home automation web application that combines gesture recognition, distress detection, and voice interaction to create a seamless smart home experience.
+**Aura** is a tech-powered AI home automation web application that combines gesture recognition, distress detection as well as voice interaction to create a seamless smart home experience.
 Built using **Next.js** and **MongoDB**, Aura is your intelligent assistant that’s always listening (but only when you want it to).

 ---